Davidslv/davidslv.github.com/modular-monolith-rails.md

 Reach for a modular monolith when:

-- The codebase has grown past the point where one person holds it all in their head (very roughly, six figures of lines, or more than one team committing daily).
+- The codebase has grown past the point where one person holds it all in their head, or more than one team commits to it daily.
 - You can already *name* the domains — billing, onboarding, notifications, reporting — even if the code doesn't reflect them yet.
 - Changes in one area keep breaking another, and you can't tell why without reading half the app.
 - You want the *option* of extracting a service later, but you don't want to pay for distribution today.